Public Works Contact Info

 Why is the yard waste tag system being implemented?

-Services such as yard waste collection were formally considered to be “free” because they were paid for through City taxes.
+Services such as yard waste collection were formerly considered to be “free” because they were paid for through City taxes.
 Unfortunately, millage revenue can no longer fund the full cost of this service, and user-based fees are also needed to keep this service active in our community.

 What does the Residential Refuse collection fee on my quarterly water bill cover?